gdg-x/hoverboard/public/data/faq.md

 ### Where should I stay for DevRelCon NY?

-We’d recommend reading the [Neighborhood Guide](/neighborhood), which also includes a link to our [discounted hotel block](https://www.ihg.com/evenhotels/hotels/us/en/find-hotels/select-roomrate?fromRedirect=true&qSrt=sBR&qIta=99801505&icdv=99801505&qSlH=BXYEV&qCiD=17&qCiMy=062024&qCoD=21&qCoMy=062024&qGrpCd=DRC&qAAR=6CBARC&qRtP=6CBARC&setPMCookies=true&qSHBrC=VN&qDest=46%20Nevins%20St,%20Brooklyn,%20NY,%20US&srb_u=1&qChAge=&qRmFltr=) at the Even Hotel which is one subway stop away from the venue.
-If you would like to stay walking distance from the venue, our team is staying at the Wyndham Garden Inn Sunset Park Brooklyn, however it is a much more industrial area than where the Even Hotel is.
+We’d recommend reading the [Neighborhood Guide](/neighborhood).
+If you would like to stay walking distance from the venue, our team is staying at the Wyndham Garden Inn Sunset Park Brooklyn, however it is a much more industrial area than where our recommended hotels are.

 ## Transit & Directions

 ### How do I get to DevRelCon NY?

 We recommend taking the subway to the 36th Street station in Brooklyn.
 The D, N, and R lines all stop at 36th St but we would encourage you to check Google Maps for up to date schedule information.
 From the 36th st station, there is a short (<5 minute) walk to the venue.
-Alternatively, you may take a ride share or taxi directly to [33 34th Street in Brooklyn](https://maps.app.goo.gl/2Fv9MsF6tqrq4wE97) which we refer to as the Broadway Stage (52A).
+Alternatively, you may take a ride share or taxi directly to [33 35th Street in Brooklyn](https://maps.app.goo.gl/ht8BG4xB8GSJdJQY7) which we refer to as the Broadway Stage (52A).

 ### Is there parking available on site?